Dedicated Petty Theft Defense in Visalia and Fresno

 Under California law, the penalty for petty theft is enhanced for what the law classifies as habitual offenders.
 Offenders can face a felony conviction for petty theft if his or her criminal record includes three or more theft-related convictions involving a term of imprisonment.
 (Cal.
 Pen.
 Code, § 666.)

 Petty Theft Defense Strategies

 One of the most common defense tactics is the argument that, at the time the offense occurred, the defendant had a good-faith belief that he or she owned the property or was legally entitled to possess it.
-Further, a defendant may raise a defense as to the value of the property particularly where this fact is relevant to the offence classification.
+Further, a defendant may raise a defense as to the value of the property, particularly where this fact is relevant to the offense classification.
 This can be a crucial defense if there is reasonable doubt as to whether the property alleged to have been taken is close to the $950 petty theft/grand theft threshold.

 To prove that a defendant is guilty of theft, the state must prove that: